Latest blog by Andrea Donsky, co-founder of NaturallySavvy.com. Read more...

 Packing a Healthy Picnic

-A: With a little planning and preparation, picnics can be a lot of fun AND healthy!
-I like to have prepared snacks like Cajun nuts, homemade whole grain muffins, cookies and baked beans in the freezer, and leftover cold unprocessed meats like chicken and beef in the fridge.
+It’s picnic season!
+It can be easy to opt for packaged processed food, but most are loaded with Scary Seven ingredients.
+With a little planning and preparation, picnics can be a lot of fun AND healthy!
+I like to have prepared snacks like roasted Cajun nuts, homemade whole grain muffins, cookies and baked beans in the freezer, and leftover cold unprocessed meats like chicken and beef in the fridge.
 If time permits, try to make a whole grain or bean salad the day ahead.
-Keep the pantry stocked with whole grain crackers, cans of wild salmon, naturally sweetened spritzers and healthy nacho chips (that contain no hydrogenated fats) and salsa.
+Keep the pantry stocked with whole grain crackers, cans of wild salmon, naturally sweetened spritzers and healthy nacho chips (that contain no hydrogenated fats or GMOs) and salsa.
 When the opportunity arises for a last minute picnic, just assemble an assortment of the above items and head out the door.
-Be sure to include lots of fruits and raw vegetables, complex carbohydrates and good quality protein.
+Be sure to include lots of fruits and vegetables, complex carbohydrates and good quality protein.

 Here’s a list of some great on-the-go food ideas: